mschlesinger19/TeeTimesSD/README.md

 2. Number of golfers ex.
 2
 3. Date formatted as so: "9/28/20"
 4. Earliest desired tee time: "16:00" (formatted in 24 hour clock)
-5. If you want to wait unitl a certain time to book.
+5. If you want to wait unitl a certain time to book: "19:00"

 You also need to edit the script to input your email and password into the script.
 See [Desired Changes](#desired-changes)